 There are two main ways I like to look at gut issues - upstream and downstream.

-- Upstream looks to address the communication between the brain and the gut via the vagus nerve, cellular inflammation, and cellular energy production.
+- Upstream looks to address the communication between the brain and the gut via the vagus nerve, the liver/biliary system, cellular inflammation, and cellular energy production.

 - Downstream is the most typical approach, addressing what is going on in the gut and supporting what needs to be supported.